madurmanov/react-boilerplate/README.md

 ```

 ## Debug
-Add `debug=*` to localStorage in inspector for enable console debug.
+Add `debug=app:*` to localStorage in inspector for enable console debug.

 ## License
 **react-boilerplate** is released under the MIT License.
 See the bundled `LICENSE.md` for details.